generatron/GeneratronPublic/README.md

-# GENERATRON IN 5 EASY STEPS #
+# GENERATRON IN EASY STEPS #

 This is a Demo repository for www.generatron.com Generatron will read the model contained in spec.yaml and will use that to generate code that is the only thing you will need to get started.

-Let's do a quick demo
+Let's do a quick demo using our http://generatronpublic.slack.com/ community.
+Need an invite get one at http://slack.generatron.com/

 # Getting started, or better yet, Gettin' it Dunn! #